-- i.
-Operate STSs in cycling mode when average fork length of sub-yearling Chinook salmon or sockeye is greater than 120 mm at the Lower Monumental Juvenile Fish Facility. - ii.
-Operate STSs in continuous-run mode when average fork length of sub-yearling Chinook salmon or sockeye is less than 120 mm at the Lower Monumental Juvenile Fish Facility, or if there is evidence that smaller juvenile fish are present at Ice Harbor.
+i.
+Operate STSs in cycling mode when average fork length of sub-yearling Chinook salmon or sockeye is greater than 120 mm at the Lower Monumental Juvenile Fish Facility.

-- iii.
-Inspect each STS by underwater video once per month.
+- ii.
+Operate STSs in continuous-run mode when average fork length of sub-yearling Chinook salmon or sockeye is less than 120 mm at the Lower Monumental Juvenile Fish Facility, or if there is evidence that smaller juvenile fish are present at Ice Harbor. - iii.
+Inspect each STS by underwater video once per month unless the turbine unit has not been run since the last inspection.
 Spot check VBSs at the same time. - iv.
 Record STS amp readings daily. - v.
 If an STS or VBS is damaged or fails during the juvenile fish passage season, follow procedures for unscheduled maintenance of STSs in section 3.2.2.
 In no case should a turbine unit be operated with a missing, damaged, or a known non-operational STS or VBS. - vi.
 Between spring and summer, inspect at least two VBSs in two different turbine units that were operated frequently in the spring.
 If debris accumulation is noted, inspect other VBSs and clean as necessary. - vii.
 After October 1, up to half of the STSs may be removed for annual maintenance provided there is no operation of units without screens. - viii.
-Between Thanksgiving and December 15, if the National Weather Service forecast for Ice Harbor Dam4 is below 20°F for 24 hours or longer, the STSs may be removed.
+Between Thanksgiving and the Monday of the 3rd week of December, if the National Weather Service forecast for Ice Harbor Dam is below 20°F for 24 hours or longer, STSs may be removed.
 Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM. - ix.
 At the end of the season, make a formal determination as to the adequacy of STS screen mesh and replacement if necessary.